General |

 What is a Statement of Claim?

-A statement of claim is a document filed along with an Originating Claim by an individual or an entity wanting to sue another It sets out the background facts, the allegations and what the suing party is claiming for.
-A well-drafted statement of claim is essential as a successful litigation strategy, as it lays the foundation for the suing party’s case and informs the other party of the case they must meet.
+A Statement of Claim is a document filed along with an Originating Claim—or in most cases, together with a Writ of Summons—by an individual or entity intending to sue another party.
+It sets out the background facts, the key allegations, and the relief or remedies being sought.
+A well-drafted Statement of Claim is essential to a successful litigation strategy, as it lays the foundation for the claimant’s case and informs the defendant of the case they are required to answer.

 Essential Components of a Statement of Claim